Dracula (1931 English-language film): Background

 Bram Stoker's novel had already been filmed without permission as Nosferatu in 1922 by German Expressionist filmmaker F. W. Murnau.
 Stoker's widow sued for plagiarism and copyright infringement, and the courts decided in her favor, essentially ordering that all prints of Nosferatu be destroyed.
-Enthusiastic young Hollywood producer Carl Laemmle, Jr. also saw the box office potential in Stoker's gothic chiller, and he legally acquired the novel's film rights.
+Enthusiastic young Hollywood producer Carl Laemmle Jr. also saw the box office potential in Stoker's gothic chiller, and he legally acquired the novel's film rights.
 Initially, he wanted Dracula to be a spectacle on a scale with the lavish silent films The Hunchback of Notre Dame (1923) and The Phantom of the Opera (1925).

 Universal Pictures paid $40,000 for all rights to the novel and the stage plays, so they would have the exclusive rights to the Dracula character.
 Universal also brought Pulitzer Prize-winning novelist Louis Bromfield to pen the script to fit this grand scale vision.
-Bromfield tried to reconcile novel and the stage play and in his draft suggested that Dracula should be two people—ghoulish old man at the beginning of the film, who by traveling to London and feeding on blood gets rejuvenated into drawing-room Dracula of the theatre.
+Bromfield tried to reconcile novel and the stage play and in his draft suggested that Dracula should be two people—ghoulish old man at the beginning of the film, who by traveling to London and feeding on blood gets rejuvenated into drawing-room Dracula of the theater.
 Jonathan Harker was supposed to travel to Transylvania in the opening scenes of the film.
 As in the stage play, Dracula was supposed to kiss Mina passionately on the lips.
 Those things never made it into movie, either because they were considered too expensive, were replaced by rewritten scenes, or were deemed too risky.
 Bromfield was soon replaced with Garrett Fort.

 Fort turned to the stage play.
 Already a huge hit on Broadway, the Deane/Balderston Dracula play would end up becoming the blueprint as the production gained momentum.
 The screenwriters also carefully studied the silent, unauthorized version, F. W. Murnau's Nosferatu, for inspiration.
 Lifted directly from a nearly identical scene in Nosferatu that does not appear in Stoker's novel, was the early scene at the Count's castle when Renfield accidentally pricks his finger on a paper clip and it starts to bleed.
 Dracula creeps toward him with glee, only to be repelled when the crucifix falls in front of the bleeding finger.